mahmod-dev/AppWeather/README.md

 - Adding Navigation Component
 - Easy to convert between Celsius & Fahrenheit and  vice versa
 - Using Dagger Hilt as dependency injection
+- -using coroutines library to deal with threading
 - Adding some unit testing on room database
 - Export cities and their weather data as CSV file and open it by excel